laurkim/cognizance-demo/README.md

 ![Cognizance Pairs Matched](demo-gifs/game-matches.gif)

 ### Increasing Levels of Difficulty
 There are four levels of difficulty:
   - Basic: One row of cards is rendered for understanding how the game should function in its most simplest form
   - Easy: Two rows of cards are rendered for initial skill-building once a user gets comfortable with the basic version
   - Medium: Three rows of cards are rendered for intermediate skill-building once a user is able to complete the Easy level with minimal amount of clicks
   - Hard: Four rows of cards are rendered for advanced skill-building once a user is able to complete the Medium level with the fewest clicks possible

 ![Cognizance Difficulty](demo-gifs/game-difficulty.gif)

+### User Account Creation
+The game will account for whether or not a user is logged in.
+When there is no one logged in, it will display a message.